Fear of Traveling alone: What’s It Like to Travel Solo?

 The answer is yes – sometimes.

 When you head off for months at a time, you’re not on a constant high.
 You have your ups and downs like anyone else in life.
-There are times when you have the sunset all to yourself and all you want is a travel buddy to share it with.
+There are times when you have the sunset all to yourself and all you want is someone to share it with.

-It’s at times like these when some travel companions would be welcome, but travel experience kicks in.
+At times like these, a travel companion would be welcome, but then my experience kicks in.
 I know from many years of traveling around the world that everything is temporary.
 It’s only when you accept that people will come and go all of the time that solitude ceases to be so lonely.

-You don’t have to be fluent in several languages, all you need is Google Translate and you’re all set.
+You don’t have to be fluent in the local language, all you need is Google Translate and you’re all set.

 When I first traveled I was often lonely.
 I was young and had this self-imposed pressure to have the time of my life.
 I thought that socializing, partying, and meeting a few girls along the way was everything, and to that end, I gravitated towards ‘popular’ places.